Among Democrats, another convention hums in Sanders fans' phones

 Many of the smartphone debates revolve around the question: What Would Bernie Do?
 But even when Sanders himself has weighed in, sending a mass text and email to his delegates on Monday evening urging against booing and back-turning, it is not always seen as an authoritative answer.

-"Ignore that message," one sceptical recipient wrote in a message.
+"Ignore that message," one skeptical recipient wrote in a message.
 "Bernie did not write it.
 Express yourselves freely."

 As hails of boos grew from the convention floor on Monday evening, despite Sanders' call for decorum, one delegate sent a warning around: "Stop booing and 'misrepresenting' Bernie and the campaign," it read.